Because no one should do this alone.

 The cost of a coach is $1,500/year plus any expenses of a site visit.
 The typical coaching relationship consists of one site visit per year (touring the ministry context, meeting with leaders/core group/stakeholders/presbytery teams) and two half hour to hour long phone conversations per month.

-If you are interested in coaching, contact Shannon Kiser, who will ask you to write up a short description of your ministry and what you’re looking for in a coach.
-She will recruit a potential coach for you, and will connect you for an initial coaching conversation.
+If you are interested in coaching, email that information to email@example.com, who will ask you to write up a short description of your ministry and what you’re looking for in a coach.
+He will recruit a potential coach for you, and will connect you for an initial coaching conversation.
 If after that conversation you feel like it could be a fruitful coaching relationship, you and your coach will work out a contract.

 The NWC investment grants and growth grants include the expectation of a coach, and have increased in value to assume the cost of coaching.
 Why not start now to get connected with a coach who can walk alongside you in this journey?

 The New Worshiping Communities movement encourages coaching for all new worshiping community leaders, as the work of starting new ministry from ground zero can be a grueling and lonely task.
 1001 has a network of trained coaches to assist these leaders.
 However, in some cases, a leader or presbytery will choose to work with a local coach or a coach from another network.
 Where this occurs, we encourage intentional and ongoing coaching that takes seriously discernment and mission planning.

 We encourage coaching that:

 - Takes the posture of servant, not expert.
 The coach is there to ask questions that aid in discernment, not tell the NWC leader or team what they should do.

 - Helps the missionary leader discover, clarify, and align with God’s mission in a particular context

 - Empowers the missionary leader and key team members to use their gifts to fulfill the Mission of God in a particular context, developing strategies and key next steps.